HPI-Information-Systems/DendroTime/README.md

 - _average_
 - _weighted_

-Other linkage functions, such as Ward or centroid linkage, are not compatible with non-metric time series dissimilarity measures, but can be enabled in code:
+Other linkage functions, such as Ward, median, or centroid linkage, are not compatible with non-metric time series dissimilarity measures, but can be enabled in code:
 [`de.hpi.fgis.dendrotime.model.ParametersModel.DendroTimeParams#areCompatible`](dendrotime-backend/src/main/scala/de/hpi/fgis/dendrotime/model/ParametersModel.scala#L19).
 The client is web-based and visualizes the dendrogram as well as the computational and qualitative progress to allow the user to monitor the clustering results over time, and potentially stop the process early: